Flame retardants are added to products to meet flammability standards. They often don’t improve fire safety and can harm our health.

 Should they be used?

 The use of flame retardants in furniture, children’s products, electronics enclosures, and building materials provides limited fire safety benefit.
 For example, research shows they often delay ignition only a few seconds and can make a fire more toxic.
-Preventing ignition with fire-safe products such as cigarettes, candles, lighters and smoke detectors, sprinkler systems, etc. is a more effective and healthier way to prevent fires.
+Preventing ignition (e.g., using self-extinguishing cigarettes) and installing smoke detectors and sprinkler systems are more effective and healthier ways to prevent fires.
 When flame retardants are indeed necessary, manufacturers should develop more benign alternatives through materials innovation and green chemistry.

 What Can You Do?